khoatxp/job-management-backend-node/README.md

-# CMPT470 - Resume Parser
+# CMPT474 - Co-op Learning Platform

 ## Description

-This is a Resume Parser.
-Course cmpt470.

 All POST request body has to be encoded in JSON.